Manuel II of Portugal: Exile

 In exile, Manuel resided in Fulwell Park, Twickenham now in London (where his mother had been born).
 At Fulwell Park he tried to recreate a Portuguese environment, as the attempts to restore him to his throne (1911, 1912 and 1919) failed.
 He was active in the local community, attended services at the Church of St James, Twickenham, and became godfather to several children.
 In 1932 he donated a window to St James Church bearing the Braganza crest and depicting St Anthony to celebrate the 700th anniversary of the saint's death.
 His influence is also recalled by a number of toponymic references in the area: Manuel Road, Lisbon Avenue, and Portugal Gardens.
 He followed political events in Portugal, and was concerned with the anarchy of the First Republic, fearing that it could provoke a Spanish intervention and risk the country's independence.

 While in exile, there was one case where the former King's direct intervention had an effect.
-After the overthrow of the government of Gomes da Costa, by General Óscar Fragoso Carmona, in 1926, Costa was appointed Ambassador to London.
-Given the rapid succession of ambassadors during this period, the British government refused to recognize the new official's credentials.
+After the overthrow of the government of Gomes da Costa by General Óscar Fragoso Carmona in 1926, Costa was appointed Ambassador to London.
+Given the rapid succession of ambassadors during this period, the British government refused to recognise the new official's credentials.
 As the ambassador was to negotiate the liquidation of the Portuguese debt to the United Kingdom, the Minister of Foreign Affairs asked Manuel to straighten out the situation.
 The former monarch was delighted by the opportunity to help his homeland and communicated with many of his British contacts (including, probably, King George V) in order to resolve the dispute.
 Even in exile Manuel continued to be a patriot, going as far as declaring in his 1915 testament his intention to transfer his possessions to the Portuguese State for the creation of a museum, and showing his interest in being buried in Portugal.